-If the router does not connect to the Internet:
+If the router does not connect to the Internet, follow these troubleshooting steps:

 - 1. Review your settings to be sure that you have selected the correct options and typed everything correctly. - 2.
 Contact your ISP to verify that you have the correct configuration information. - 3.
-Read Chapter 10, Troubleshooting.
+Read Chapter 8, Troubleshooting.
 If problems persist, register your NETGEAR product and contact NETGEAR technical support.

-Use NETGEAR genie after Installation
+Use NETGEAR genie After Installation